redevdesign/redevdesign/README.md

 - 👋 Hi, I’m @redevdesign
 - 👀 I’m interested in being the best I can be.
 - 🌱 I’m currently learning html5, css, javascript, tailwindcss, nuxt/vue.
-- 💞️ I’m looking to collaborate on learning more without being a burden.
+- 💞️ I’m looking to collaborate on learning more.
 - 📫 How to reach me- reddevdesign@gmail.com

 <!---